 Then the full bleakness of Winter set in, in fact it got so bad here, even our local fox decided to set up camp in the barn.

-We have yet to name this little fellow but we may in time, as he appears to turn up in the morning, and sleep through most of the day – he is totally unfazed by humans, Alpacas, or indeed the cat.
+We have yet to name this little fellow but we may in time, as he appears to have adopted us he turn up in the morning, and sleep through most of the day – he is totally unfazed by humans, Alpacas, or indeed the cat.

 Things get a little hazy after that, though I have now started work on my winter project converting a Movano long wheel base van to carry the Alpacas to this years shows, no more nervous trailer towing for me, If all goes to plan this conversion will feature in my next blog…